Avinashgurugubelli/avi-tech-blogs/src/blogs/system-design/05-replication/04-leader-less-replication.md

 To enhance availability during network issues, many systems use a **sloppy quorum**.

+- In a large cluster (with significantly more than n nodes) it’s likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
+In that case, database designers face a trade-off:
+  - Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes?
+  - Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?
+The latter is known as a sloppy quorum.

-- Writes and reads still require `w` and `r` successful responses.
+- Writes and reads still require `w` and `r` successful responses. but those may include nodes that are not among the designated n “home” nodes for a value.
-- But they can come from **any reachable node**, not just the “home” replicas.

 This is where **Hinted Handoff** comes in:
 - A node that temporarily accepts a write for another replica stores a **hint**.
-- Once the target replica is back online, the hint is **forwarded** to it.
+- Once the target replica is back online, the hint is **forwarded** to it this is called **Hinted Handoff** .

 🔄 Great for write availability, but:
 - Increases **inconsistency window**.